Car Insurance Renewal Process Explained

 Key Advice from MyChoice

-• Begin comparing rates 45 to 60 days in advance.
+• Start comparing rates 60 days before your renewal.
 Insurers often finalize renewal pricing around that time, so you’ll know if it’s worth switching before you’re locked in.

-• Always open your renewal notice, compare quotes, and confirm your details before your payment goes through.
+• Always open your renewal notice and confirm all the details before your payment goes through.

 • Your lifestyle impacts your rate.
-If you’ve started working remotely, moved to a new area, installed a dash cam, or paid off your car loan, tell your insurer.
+If you’ve started working remotely, moved to a new area, or installed an anti-theft device, you should tell your insurer.

 Congratulations!
 You made it to the end!